AI Governance: Principles, Challenges, and Best Practices

 AI Governance is the set of frameworks, policies, and day-to-day practices that make sure artificial-intelligence features are built and used responsibly, ethically, and legally.
 In app development, good governance shapes how you collect data, train models, test for bias, and monitor production outcomes—protecting users and your brand.

-A single governance lapse can sink trust or trigger fines.
-Solid AI Governance:
+One small governance lapse can erode trust or trigger heavy fines.
+Here’s why strong AI Governance is a must:

 • Builds user trust – Shows you care about fair, accountable algorithms.